HTS Phenotypic Screening Services

 Our robust quality management system (QMS) and assay validation procedures generate high quality data processed through IDBS, Titian, and Dotmatics software suites to ensure the accurate and confidential transfer of your high-throughput screening data.

-We are also able to provide compound screening services for client libraries with a capacity of up to 1 million compounds in single compound format or up to 3 million in compressed formats, with the ability to store a copy of your library for multiple screening campaigns.
+We can screen your libraries with a capacity of up to 1 million compounds in single compound format, or up to 3 million in compressed formats, and can store a copy of your library for multiple screening campaigns.

-By examining chemical motifs and scaffolds found to have activity in the primary screen, we can mine our extensive compound collection and select sets of related compounds for follow-on screening.
-This helps to rapidly identify additional hits and new scaffolds as well as to build SAR around existing hits.
+CBy examining chemical motifs and scaffolds found to have activity in the primary high- throughput screen, we can mine our extensive compound collection and select sets of related compounds for follow-on screening.
+This helps to rapidly identify additional hits and new scaffolds, as well as build SAR around existing hits.
 These additional compound sets are identified using 2D and 3D similarity and pharmacophore searching.